Weather

 Actions

-Gusty winds, dangerous rip currents, and a warm, dry week ahead
+FORECAST: Gusty winds, dangerous rip currents, and a dry week ahead

 Posted

-WEST PALM BEACH, Fla. — A strong area of high pressure stretching down the East Coast is driving a windy and hazardous stretch of weather across South Florida and the Treasure Coast to start the week.
+WEST PALM BEACH, Fla. — A strong area of high pressure stretching down the East Coast is driving a windy pattern across South Florida and the Treasure Coast to start the week.

-Gusty easterly winds are expected today, frequently reaching 25 to 30 miles per hour, with occasional gusts even higher.
-While conditions remain dry with plenty of sunshine, the persistent onshore flow is creating dangerous beach and marine conditions.
+However, gusty, easterly winds are expected on Monday, frequently reaching 25 miles per hour, with occasional gusts even higher.
+The persistent onshore flow is creating dangerous beach and marine conditions.

 MORE WEATHER: Radar | Alerts | 7-Day Forecast | Hourly Forecast

-Along the Atlantic beaches, a high risk of life-threatening rip currents will continue not just today, but likely through much of the upcoming week.
+Along the Atlantic beaches, a high risk of life-threatening rip currents will continue through Monday.
 Rough surf with waves building between 4 and 6 feet will make entering the water especially dangerous, and beachgoers are strongly urged to stay out of the ocean.

-Boating conditions are also hazardous.
-Strong easterly winds are pushing seas up to 6 to 8 feet in the Gulf Stream, making it unsafe for small craft.
-While conditions may gradually improve after Monday, caution is still advised through midweek as winds remain elevated.
+Boating conditions will also be very bumpy.
+While conditions may be gradually improving starting on Monday, caution is still advised through midweek as winds remain elevated.